 The cost of living crisis in the UK has had a huge impact on so many of us.
 If you're struggling with money at the moment, here are 20 things you can do to keep up with the rising prices.

-With inflation hitting a 40-year high in 2022, keeping up with the cost of living is difficult for people across the country.
+With inflation hitting a 41-year high in 2022, keeping up with the cost of living is difficult for people across the country.

 It's never been easy to manage money at uni – hence why Save the Student exists.
 But this is different.
 The cost of living crisis is posing financial challenges on a level that we hoped to never see.

-Maintenance Loans are increasing by disappointingly little in the 2022/23 academic year.
-Yet, we know from our National Student Money Surveys that it has already been difficult for many of you to make ends meet, even before prices began to rocket.
+While there have been bigger increases to the funding in Scotland, Wales and Northern Ireland, Maintenance Loans in England have risen by disappointingly little in the 2023/24 academic year.
+Yet, we know from our National Student Money Survey that it has already been difficult for many of you to make ends meet, even before prices began to rocket.